 Obamacare sets minimum standards on what employer-provided health insurance should cover.
 It doesn't require the insurance to pay for abortions, or sex changes, or a whole lot of stuff.
 But it did, until this week, require that it cover the cost of birth control.
 In the usual 5-4 split on the highly politicized court, the justices said that violated the corporation's First Amendment right to free exercise of religion.

 The case is remarkable in a number of ways.
 First off, the idea that a corporation can have any religious beliefs, sincere or not, is kind of a puzzle.
 A corporation is a legal fiction, not a sentient being.
 The papers on file in the state office of corporations seem an unlikely place to find even tepid religious belief.

 The only insurance service that falls within the newly found religious beliefs of corporations is contraception.
 Hobby Lobby still has to cover blood transfusions and vaccinations.
-So apparently the sincere religious beliefs of corporations who happen to be Catholic are protected, but corporations who are Jehovah's Witnesses or Christian Scientists are not.

 Which raises the question, "how do you baptize a corporation?"
 And are some corporations Jewish, and if so, are they circumcised, and how do you know what gender a corporation is before calling the mohel?
 Does this only hold for religious beliefs about sex?
 What about religious beliefs about other stuff?

 My family owns the ranch in a closely held corporation that would qualify for the exception from Obamacare the court found.
 If we had employees, we could deny coverage for contraception.
 But what if our corporation has a sincere religious belief that we shouldn't have to cover if it was God's will that they got mangled in the hay baler?